munji74/wewantwaste-ui-redesign/README.md

 └── App.jsx

-A place holder image was used because the API test did not return images in the response
+A place holder image was used because the API test did not return images in the response.
+Example API response I got.

         "id": 6565,
         "size": 4,